Calcutatator/BIP/BIP-15.md

 The Frontinus House Genesis Round has been seen as a monumental shift for the DAO and the Realms Autonomous World.
 The product market fit shown within the last round was astounding, a quick recap:

 On the September the 4th the Genesis grantees were approved and TEN projects granted 100 thousands lords each.
-The original plan was to 5 grants but after astounding amount of applications, 24 high quality applications [Ser Palomato](https://twitter.com/palomato3k) pushed forward [BIP-14](https://snapshot.org/#/council.bibliotheca.eth/proposal/0x0b370d6fe380d88be59040676d95353a54204b93eafb57a38f54ec4bb96f00c6) increasing the amount to 10 grantees.
+The original plan was to 5 grants but after astounding amount of applications, [Ser Palomato](https://twitter.com/palomato3k) pushed forward [BIP-14](https://snapshot.org/#/council.bibliotheca.eth/proposal/0x0b370d6fe380d88be59040676d95353a54204b93eafb57a38f54ec4bb96f00c6) increasing the amount to 10 grantees.

 Two areas have been established to showcase the Frontinus House grantees - [Notion](https://www.notion.so/biblio-admin/Frontinus-House-59abea155d2743239cac07f59350a06f) & [Monthly FH Calls](https://www.youtube.com/watch?v=dpLHW6hvJTg) **Have a look at both!**